dantasfiles/dantasfiles.github.io/_posts/2024-12-05-notes-on-princeton-cos-226.md

 - The great Donald Knuth quote is presented: "_We should forget about small efficiencies, say about 97% of the time: premature optimization is the root of all evil.
 Yet we should not pass up our opportunities in that critical 3%._" If you look up the quote on the internet, some sources say Donald Knuth, some say Donald Knuth quoting Tony Hoare, and some say Donald Knuth quoting Tony Hoare quoting Donald Knuth 🔁

 ## 15. Graphs and Digraphs I
+- A _path_ is defined as a "_sequence of vertices connected by edges, with no repeated edges_."
+This is slightly different from how I originally learned it, which was no repeated vertices (and thus no repeated edges).
+[Wikipedia](https://en.wikipedia.org/wiki/Path_(graph_theory)#Walk,_trail,_and_path) says both definitions are fine as long as you're clear which you are using
+- The Java implementation of